CS107-off-piste/cs107-FinalProject/docs/SOFTWARE_ORGANIZATION.md

 to compile the library.

-This will produce a `.so` and `.h` file in `OffPiste/install`.
+This will produce a `.so` (or `.dylib` on a Mac) and `.h` file in `OffPiste/install`.
 These do not rely on any external components, so the user can use these as described above in the section headed "how to use your package".

 <hr/>